filafly/filament-icons/README.md

 </p>
 A package to replace Filament's default Heroicons with your preferred icon set, providing unified icon management with style variations and overrides.

+# Features
+- **Unified Icon Management**: Standardize all icons across your Filament project.
+- **Style Variations**: Switch between icon styles (e.g., `solid`, `regular`, `light`) with a single method call.
+- **Granular Overrides**: Override specific icons or aliases at the global or component level.
+- **Extensible**: Easily create your own icon set implementations for any icon library with a Blade Icons package.
+- **Developer-Focused**: Designed for developers creating icon set implementations, not just end-users.

 # Available Icon Sets

 The following icon sets are available as separate packages that work with this core package: